Sialitech/label-siali/docs/source/guide/install_k8s.md

 ---
-title: Deploy Label Studio on Kubernetes
+title: Deploy Siali Label on Kubernetes
 short: Kubernetes
 tier: opensource
 type: guide
 order: 106
 order_enterprise: 132
-meta_title: Deploy Label Studio on Kubernetes
+meta_title: Deploy Siali Label on Kubernetes
-meta_description: Deploy Label Studio on Kubernetes, such as on Amazon Elastic Container Service for Kubernetes, to create machine learning and data science projects in a scalable containerized environment.
+meta_description: Deploy Siali Label on Kubernetes, such as on Amazon Elastic Container Service for Kubernetes, to create machine learning and data science projects in a scalable containerized environment.
 section: "Install"

 ---

-Deploy Label Studio on a Kubernetes Cluster using Helm 3.
-You can use this Helm chart to set up Label Studio for deployment onto a Kubernetes cluster and install, upgrade, and manage the application.
+Deploy Siali Label on a Kubernetes Cluster using Helm 3.
+You can use this Helm chart to set up Siali Label for deployment onto a Kubernetes cluster and install, upgrade, and manage the application.

 Your Kubernetes cluster can be self-hosted or installed somewhere such as Amazon EKS.
 See the Amazon tutorial on how to [Deploy a Kubernetes Application with Amazon Elastic Container Service for Kubernetes](https://aws.amazon.com/getting-started/hands-on/deploy-kubernetes-app-amazon-eks/) for more about deploying an app on Amazon EKS.

 <div class="opensource-only">

 !!! warning
-    To install Label Studio Enterprise Edition, see <a href="install_enterprise_k8s.html">Deploy Label Studio Enterprise on Kubernetes</a>.
-This page is specific to the version of Label Studio.
+    To install Siali Label Enterprise Edition, see <a href="install_enterprise_k8s.html">Deploy Siali Label Enterprise on Kubernetes</a>.
+This page is specific to the version of Siali Label.

 </div>

-## Install Label Studio on Kubernetes
+## Install Siali Label on Kubernetes

-If you want to install Label Studio on Kubernetes and you have unrestricted access to the internet from your K8s cluster, follow these steps.
+If you want to install Siali Label on Kubernetes and you have unrestricted access to the internet from your K8s cluster, follow these steps.

 1. Verify that you meet the [Required software prerequisites](#Required-software-prerequisites) and review the [capacity planning](#Capacity-planning) guidance.
 2. [Prepare the Kubernetes cluster](#Prepare-the-Kubernetes-cluster).